What Heals Leaky Gut Syndrome?

-However, this response takes the shape of systemic inflammation or allergy, causing symptoms like stomach pain, rash, gastrointestinal issues, bloating and in severe cases it may initiate autoimmune diseases.
+However, this response takes the shape of systemic inflammation or allergy, causing symptoms like stomach pain, rash, gastrointestinal issues, and bloating, and in severe cases it may initiate autoimmune diseases.

 Then, What Heals Leaky Gut?
 In this article, we will show you some tips and foods that can help you cure this condition.